Wondering what to bring?

 - Cleaning supplies: Basic cleaning supplies like paper towels, Shout, Clorox wipes, etc. will help keep your room clean.

-- Microwave and refrigerator: The fridge must be the small, energy-efficient “cube” type and a maximum of 4.5 cu. ft.
-Refer to the owner's manual, as some small fridges don't reach low enough temperatures to keep dairy products from spoiling.
+- Microwave and refrigerator: The fridge must be the small, energy-efficient type and a maximum of 4.1 cu. ft.
+Microwaves should be no more than 900 watts.

 - School supplies: Don’t forget your backpack or book bag, notebooks, pens, and other supplies.
 The Knox Bookstore also stocks everything you might need.